Cocoa High School: History

 Cocoa High was constructed in 1917.
 It was a two-story reinforced concrete building on Willard Street, next to Forrest Park Complex.
-It contained grades 7-12.
+It contained grades 7–12.
 Seven years later, in 1925, a new three-story building was built on Forrest Avenue.

-On September 2, 1952, Cocoa High School opened its new school building for grades 7-12 on Rockledge Avenue, the present site of Rockledge High.
+On September 2, 1952, Cocoa High School opened its new school building for grades 7–12 on Rockledge Avenue, the present site of Rockledge High.
 The building on Forrest Avenue became the Junior High for grades 7-8th grades.
 In 1959 grades 7-8 were moved to a middle school.
 The Forrest Avenue building was used by the then-new Brevard Jr. College, founded in 1959, for two years.
 In 1966 the school hired its first Black staff member Dr. Joe Lee Smith as Assistant Principal.

 In 1970 a school was built at the present site on Rosetine Street (Tiger Trail).
-There were 18 separate buildings housing grades 9-12.
+There were 18 separate buildings housing grades 9–12.
 The part of Rosetine Street bordering the Cocoa High campus was renamed "Tiger Trail" in honor of the school's mascot.
-In the 1974-75 school year, the School Board appointed its first woman to a high school principalship: Ruth Anderson to Cocoa High.
-In the 1978-79 school year the School Board appointed its first Black person to a Principalship: Richard "Dick" Blake to Cocoa High.
+In the 1974–75 school year, the School Board appointed its first woman to a high school principalship: Ruth Anderson to Cocoa High.
+In the 1978–79 school year the School Board appointed its first Black person to a Principalship: Richard "Dick" Blake to Cocoa High.

 In 2010, the football team played three out-of-state games in an effort to be nationally ranked.
 In September 2010, the school was ranked 12th in the nation.
 It also set a county record for number of consecutive football victories: 31.

 In October 2008, the football team lost a game to another Brevard County team.
 It would be another nine years before Rockledge High School beat Cocoa in the local BBQ Bowl District Champions football game in October 2017.
+Cocoa High has maintained possession of the BBQ Bowl trophy since 2020, a four-year streak to date.
+They have also seen District 2 State Championship back to back wins in 2022 and 2023, bringing the total number of state championship titles to six.